 Football in Kenya is now practically being run by the betting industry.
 Betting firms even have the power to sanction clubs for misconduct as was witnessed in the not so distant past.
 Even for those who argue that betting has been good for the sport, the amount of influence the industry wields is a significant threat to football and the sports industry in general.

-In January this year, Uganda outlawed betting with the country’s president Yoweri Museveni rightly pointing out that gambling has diverted the attention of the youth from hard work.
+In January 2019, Uganda outlawed betting with the country’s president Yoweri Museveni rightly pointing out that gambling has diverted the attention of the youth from hard work.
 What happens if the Kenyan government does the same?

 Recently, the Betting Control and Licensing Board instituted a raft of measures aimed at bringing the vice under control.
 A welcome move but one which some have labelled too little too late.
 Betting has gone so mainstream that it has found its way into some household budgets.
 The step by BCLB may only serve to deter new entrants reinforcing the status quo that will ensure the established firms continue to reap big.
 The High Court of Kenya has since suspended the ban on betting advertisement.

 Let us ban sports betting!
 Well, that is easier said than done.
 It would be like the football purists of the early 20th century who fought against the professionalisation of football.
 Sports betting is here to stay, but its growth and adverse effects must be mitigated as a matter of urgency, albeit against all the odds.